XAP processor: XAP5

 Development of an extended version of this architecture commenced in 2006 and resulted in the XAP5, which was announced in July 2008.
-XAP5 is a 16-bit processor with a 24-bit address bus making it capable of running programs from memory up to 16 MBytes.
-XAP4 and XAP5 are both implemented with a two-stage instruction pipeline, which maximises their performance when clocked at low frequencies.
-This is tailored to the requirements of small, low-energy ASICs as it minimises processor hardware size (the XAP5 core uses 18,000-gates), and it fits designs that are clocked relatively slowly to reduce an ASIC's dynamic power consumption and run programs direct from Flash or OTP memory that has a slow access time.
+XAP5 is a 16-bit processor with a 24-bit address bus making it capable of running programs from memory up to 16 MB.
+XAP4 and XAP5 are both implemented with a two-stage instruction pipeline, which maximizes their performance when clocked at low frequencies.
+This is tailored to the requirements of small, low-energy ASICs as it minimizes processor hardware size (the XAP5 core uses 18,000 gates), and it fits designs that are clocked relatively slowly to reduce an ASIC's dynamic power consumption and run programs direct from Flash or OTP memory that has a slow access time.
 Typical clock speeds for XAP5 are in the range of 16 to 100 MHz on a 0.13 process.
 XAP5 has particular design features making it suitable for executing programs from Flash including a Vector Pointer and an Address Translation Window, which combine to allow in-place execution of programs and relocation of programs regardless of where they are stored in physical memory.
 The XAP4 registers (16 and 24-bit) are; 8 General Purpose, Program Counter, Vector Pointer, FLAGS, INFO, BRKE, 4 Breakpoint.
 The XAP5 instructions are 16, 32 and 48-bit.
 The XAP5 compile chain is based on GNU GCC and Binutils.

 XAP6

 XAP6 is a 32-bit processor and was launched in 2013.
 It has the same type of load-store architecture as the XAP4 and XAP5, but has 32-bit registers and 32-bit buses for Data and Address.
 The XAP6a implementation has a three-stage instruction pipeline.
-Like all the XAP processors, the XAP6 has been optimised for low-cost, low-energy and easy verification.
-XAP6 is tailored for small low-energy ASICs and minimises processor hardware size (the XAP6 core uses 30,000-gates).
+Like all the XAP processors, the XAP6 has been optimized for low-cost, low-energy and easy verification.
+XAP6 is tailored for small low-energy ASICs and minimizes processor hardware size (the XAP6 core uses 30,000 gates).
 The XAP6 registers (all 32-bit) are; 8 General Purpose, Program Counter, Vector Pointer, Global Pointer, FLAGS, INFO, BRKE, 4 Breakpoint.
 The XAP6 instructions are 16, 32 and 48-bit.
 The XAP6 compile chain is based on GNU GCC and Binutils.